mondaycom/welcome-apps/README.md

 # welcome-apps
-A collection of hello word apps for monday.com apps
+This repository holds various hello word type of apps, from different abilities to different framworks